 The subsequent distinction relates to the absolute jurisdiction of courts over each arbitral award.
 The entire process, from the registration of domestic arbitral awards, the submission of requests for the enforcement of domestic arbitral awards, and the filing of applications to annul domestic arbitral awards, falls within the exclusive purview of the District Courts.
-However, if the award contains elements of Sharia law, all such applications are exclusively handled by the Religious Courts.
-Meanwhile, both absolute and relative court jurisdictions, apply to the registration of international arbitral awards, and the filing of applications to annul international arbitral awards, and the filing of applications to annul international arbitral awards.
+15 However, if the award contains elements of Sharia law, all such applications are exclusively handled by the Religious Courts.
+16 Meanwhile, both absolute and relative court jurisdictions, apply to the registration of international arbitral awards, the submission of requests for the enforcement of international arbitral awards, and the filing of applications to annul international arbitral awards.
 These applications fall under the authority of the Central Jakarta District Court.
-The same applies to international Sharia arbitral awards, which must be managed by the Central Jakarta Religious Court.
+17 The same applies to international Sharia arbitral awards, which must be managed by the Central Jakarta Religious Court.
+18

 Legal remedies available in case an application for the enforcement of an arbitral award is denied by the Court also differ.
 When a domestic arbitration/Sharia arbitral award is rejected by the District Court/Religious Court due to contraventions of the AADR Law and public order, no legal remedies are available to the parties.
-This contrasts with international arbitration/international Sharia arbitral awards rejected by the Central Jakarta District Court/Central Jakarta Religious Court.
+19 This contrasts with international arbitration/international Sharia arbitral awards rejected by the Central Jakarta District Court/Central Jakarta Religious Court.
 In such cases, the last resort legal remedy, cassation to the Supreme Court, can be pursued.
+20 international/Sharia international arbitral awards, for which there is no specific registration timeframe.22 The registration of national/Sharia national arbitral awards by the Court Clerk also has a shorter timeframe compared to international/Sharia international arbitral awards, which is up to 14 days.
+Different provisions regarding time limits also emerge in the timeframe for filing and granting exequatur for international/Sharia international arbitral awards.
+Such timeframes are not applicable to national/Sharia national arbitral awards, given the absence of an exequatur procedure for these arbitral awards.